 SCUOLA SUPERIORE SANT’ANNA (ITALY)

-Francesca Chiaromonte is professor of Statistics at the Institute of Economics of Scuola Superiore Sant’Anna, and the internal referent for the consortium Ph.D. in Data Science.
+Francesca Chiaromonte is full professor of Statistics at the Institute of Economics of Scuola Superiore Sant’Anna, and the internal referent for the consortium Ph.D. in Data Science.
 She also teaches Statistics and directs the Institute for Genome Sciences (one of the Huck Institutes) at the Pennsylvania State University.
 Her principal research area is developing methods for the analysis of large, high-dimensional and complex data, and applying such methods in several scientific fields – including contemporary “Omics” sciences, Meteorology and Economics.
 She holds a Ph.D. in Statistics from the University of Minnesota (USA) and a Laurea in Statistics and Economic Sciences from the University of Rome La Sapienza.
 At Sant’Anna, she is also the scientific coordinator of the Department of Excellence ‘Economics and Management in the era of Data Science’ (EMbeDS).

-Giorgio Fagiolo is professor of Economics at the Institute of Economics of Scuola Superiore Sant’Anna.
+Giorgio Fagiolo is full professor of Economics at the Institute of Economics of Scuola Superiore Sant’Anna.
 He holds a bachelor’s degree in mathematical statistics from the University of Rome La Sapienza and a Ph.D. in economics from the European University Institute (Florence).
 His main areas of scientific interest include agent-based computational economics, complex networks, evolutionary games, industrial dynamics, and economic methodology (with particular emphasis on the scientific status of agent-based computational economics; empirical validation of economic models; and their policy-related implications).

 Francesco Lamperti is assistant professor at the Institute of Economics of Scuola Superiore Sant’Anna, and a scientist at the RFF-CMCC European Institute of Economics and the Environment based in Milan, and has previously been a post-doctoral researcher at the Institute of Economics of Sant’Anna and a junior researcher at the Fondazione Eni Enrico Mattei.
 Francesco holds a BA and a MS in Economics from Bocconi University (Milan) and a Ph.D. in Economics from Scuola Superiore Sant’Anna.
 His research interests are mainly focused on macroeconomics, agent-based and integrated assessment modelling, climate change economics and the dynamics of natural disasters.

-Arianna Martinelli is assistant professor at the Institute of Economics of Scuola Superiore Sant’Anna.
+Arianna Martinelli is associate professor at the Institute of Economics of Scuola Superiore Sant’Anna.
 She holds a bachelor’s degree in Economics and Social Studies from Bocconi University in Milan, a Msc in Industry and Innovation Analysis from SPRU (Science and Technology Policy Research) at Sussex University and a Ph.D. in Economics of Technical Change from the Eindhoven University of Technology.
 She had a similar position at the Friedrich-Schiller-University (Jena, Germany) and spent a visiting period at the Télécom Ecole de Management (Paris).
 Her research interests include the use of patents as an indicator of innovative activities, the empirical investigation of technological paradigms and trajectories, the internationalization of innovation, and technological FDI from developing countries.

 Andrea Mina is associate professor of Economics at the Institute of Economics of the Scuola Superiore Sant’Anna and Senior Research associate of the Centre for Business Research at the University of Cambridge.
 Before his appointment at Scuola Sant’Anna, he was University Lecturer (assistant professor) in Economics of Innovation at the Cambridge Judge Business School and Director of Economic Studies and Fellow of St Edmund’s College.
 His research focuses on the theory and empirical analysis of technological, organisational and institutional change; innovation systems and processes; science and technology policy, industrial dynamics and the financing of innovation.